 Benefits of the brain injury program

-The intended outcome of this program is to reduce traumatic brain injury related symptoms while improving your cognitive abilities including focus, memory, brain processing, speed, and visual processing allowing for neuroplasticity to occur.
+The intended outcome of this program is to reduce traumatic brain injury related symptoms while improving your cognitive abilities including focus, memory, brain processing speed, eye-hand coordination and visual processing allowing for neuroplasticity to occur.
 (Neuroplasticity – also called brain plasticity or neural plasticity – is the ability of the brain to basically re-wire itself to respond to damage or impairment by building new pathways between neurons to compensate for lost functions).

 Our aim is to see neurological improvement from the time at which the baseline assessment was taken.